Coulomb interaction, phonons, and superconductivity in twisted bilayer graphene: Results

 Further results about the symmetry of the order parameter are reported in the App. \ref{App_OP_symmetry}.

 The approximate analysis of the pairing potential in App. \ref{App_anal_Vscr} suggests that Umklapp processes favor pairing near the edges of the BZ, and reduce it near its center, the $\Gamma$ point.
-The role of Umklapp processes is further analyzed in App. \ref{APP_pairing_potential}.
+The role of Umklapp processes is further analyzed in the App. \ref{APP_pairing_potential}.

-\section{Discussion.}
+\section{Discussion}

-\subsection{Main results.}
+\subsection{Main results}

 The work presented here addresses two main topics: \begin{itemize} \item An analysis of the excitations of TBG.
 The calculations describe electron-hole pairs, plasmons, and acoustic phonons.
+For simplicity, we have only included longitudinal phonons, although the calculations can easily be extended to transverse acoustic\cite{LWB19} and to optical phonons\cite{WMM18}.
+Intravalley phonons can be expected to increase further the superconducting pairing.
+The effect of inter-valley optical phonons\cite{WMM18,ATF19} will enhance or suppress the pairing depending on whether the paired electrons are in a spin singlet/valley triplet or in a spin triplet/valley singlet combination.

-For simplicity, we have only included longitudinal phonons, although the calculations can easily be extended to transverse phonons.
-The results lead to the screening of the deformation potential, and to the renormalization of both the electron-hole pairs, and the phonon dispersion.
+The results reported here lead to the screening of the deformation potential, and to the renormalization of both the electron-hole pairs, and the phonon dispersion.
 The electron bands include the effects of the Hartree potential, but not exchange contributions.

 We find a significant renormalization of the electron-hole continuum due to plasmons and phonons, and reciprocal changes in the phonon dispersion.

 \item We have analyzed superconducting pairing due to the repulsive Coulomb interaction screened by the excitations mentioned above.
 We do not consider here the direct, attractive, electron-phonon interaction, as it can be expected to give a small correction.
 Superconductivity is closely linked to the contribution of Umklapp processes.